nquinlan/newsletter/_posts/2014-11-11-moving-on-from-sendgrid.md

 In my last four weeks at SendGrid, I started involving my coworkers more in my projects and my day-to-day.
 I started cc'ing them on emails that I hadn't before and exposing processes I had created for myself.
 By the end, there wasn't something I did that another co-worker didn't at least have a general grasp of. _I wish it had been that way from the beginning._

-Some of my duties, I realized should have been shared tasks and if I had only shared knowledge about them sooner, I would have had help along the way.
-Others, like processes I created for myself, I realized were things that my coworkers could benefit from as I much as I did.
+Some of my duties, I realized, should have been shared tasks and if I had only shared knowledge about them sooner, I would have had help along the way.
+Others, like processes I created for myself, I realized, were things that my coworkers could benefit from as I much as I did.
 With other tasks, my coworkers were able to see improvements that could be made or remove broken components.
 Finally, some processes improved simply because I made them easier for others to do.

 ![Live each day as if it were your last… working for your current company of employment](/assets/2014-11-11/tattoo.jpg)

-My behavior didn't change much, but it brought a great deal of positive improvement for me and my team.
-Simply shifting my mindset, from _I'll always be able to do this_ to _someone else should be able to do it, too_ vastly improved the work I did.
+My behavior didn't change drastically, but it brought a great deal of positive improvement for me and my team.
+Simply shifting my mindset, from _I'll always be able to do this_ to _someone else should be able to do it, too_ vastly improved the work I did. **Going forward, I want to stay in that mindset.**

 ![That's All Folks!](/assets/2014-11-11/thatsall.gif)